-The L.L.Bean Rolling Deluxe (*Est. $100) stands out as the best rolling backpack thanks to its 1,935-cubic-inch capacity, reflective detailing and reputation for durability.
-It has room for a college student's book, laptop, iPad and more.
-The biggest downside is an occasional complaint about the zippers, which L.L.
-Bean's customer service handles well.
-The Rolling Deluxe doesn't have a laptop sleeve, but it does have a compression strap to help keep the load from bouncing around.
+However, school considerations aside, wheeled backpacks can be used for a variety of other situations, such as travel or hauling craft supplies.
+Regardless of what you need it for, the L.L.Bean Rolling Deluxe Book Pack (Est. $100) stands out as the best rolling backpack, thanks to its 1,935-cubic-inch capacity, reflective detailing and reputation for durability.
+It has room for a college student's books, laptop, tablet and more.
+The biggest downside is an occasional complaint about the zippers, but reports say that L.L.
+Bean's customer service handles such issues well.

-The JanSport Wheeled SuperBreak (*Est. $75) measures 2,000 cubic inches -- plenty of room for everything -- but with just two main compartments to the Rolling Deluxe's three, it's not as well-organized.
-Some say the handle feels stiff.
-The Wheeled SuperBreak is also durable, but it doesn't seem to have the lifespan of the L.L.Bean Rolling Deluxe.
+The JanSport Wheeled SuperBreak (Est. $80) measures 2,000 cubic inches -- plenty of room for everything -- but with just two main compartments compared to the Rolling Deluxe's three, it's not as easy to keep the contents well organized.
+It also may not have enough capacity for everything older students need to haul around.

 The Wheeled SuperBreak has a retractable handle, but some say it feels stiff.
 Other say you have to use some power to get the handle's second stage retracted.
 Users say it's easy to pull along; however, there aren't many comments about how comfortable it is in backpack mode.

 Though the Wheeled SuperBreak is durable in its own right, it doesn't seem to have the lifespan of the L.L.Bean Rolling Deluxe, and it gets more durability complains than most JanSport backpacks.
 However, like all JanSport backpacks, it comes with a lifetime warranty should something go wrong.
 One thing owners don't complain about is the style: It comes in a wide variety of colors and patterns that get high praise for aesthetics.